umair-khokhar/cs/data-structures.md

 ### Euler path
 An Euler path in a graph is a trail that visits every edge exactly once (you can reuse vertices, but each edge only once).

+## Monotonic stack
+A monotonic stack is a stack where the items are order ascending or descending.

+## Linked List
+Its a list of nodes, where every node has a value and a pointer(s) to the next and/or the previous node in the datastructure.

+### Singly linked list
+It only stores the pointer to the next node.

+### Doubly linkedlist
+It stores the pointers to previous and the next node.

+The next pointer section of the last node is not and the previous pointer section of the first node is null.